FlyNeopolitan/CS225-Final-Project/README.md

 **4. Other data**

 Currently the executable uses small sample data (Around 10 airports and 20 routes).
 If you want to use other data set, you could change main.cpp.
-(Warning: If you use complete data set, around 14000 airports and 67000 routes, it will take a long time, around ten minutes, to compute betweenness centrality.)
+(Warning: If you use complete data set, with around 14000 airports and 67000 routes, it will take a long time, about ten minutes, to compute betweenness centrality.)

 ## Where do we retrieve our data?
 [Open flights](<https://openflights.org/data.html>)